 - be a Permanent Humanitarian Visa holder residing in Australia, or

 - be a New Zealand citizen who holds a Special Category Visa (SCV) and meets ALL of the long-term eligibility criteria under this category

 Students not eligible for FEE-HELP are required to pay the tuition fee by the fee due date.
 Refer to:

-If you withdraw after the census date, due to serious illness or other special circumstances, you may be able to have your debt removed or refunded if you paid upfront.
-Download the form Application for Removal of Financial Liability and/or Academic Penalty in Special Circumstances from Student forms and document requests.
+If you withdraw after the Census date, due to serious illness or other special circumstances, you may be able to have your debt removed, or refunded if you paid upfront.
+Download the form Application for Withdrawal from Course Due to Special Circumstances from Student forms and document requests.
 Review the guidelines prior to submitting applications.

-Note: Eligible NZ citizens will need to visit Student Central to discuss, as an additional Commonwealth Assistance form will need to be submitted.
+Note: Eligible NZ citizens will need to visit Student Central to discuss accessing a FEE-HELP loan, as an additional Commonwealth Assistance form will need to be submitted.

 For PDF documents you must have the free Adobe Acrobat Reader, which can be downloaded from the Adobe Download page.